Aflibercept (Into the eye)

 EyleaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to aflibercept, or if you have an eye infection.
+You should not receive it if you had an allergic reaction to aflibercept, or if you are pregnant, or have an eye infection or active eye swelling.

 How to Use This Medicine:

-- A doctor will give you this injection.
+- An eye doctor (ophthalmologist) will give you this medicine as a shot into the eye.

 Drugs and Foods to Avoid: